-Church Partnership Grant: This \$2,000 grant is available to students who, at the time of initial enrollment, are members of a church that financially supports William Jessup University.
-The Church Partnership Grant Application form must be filled out by a pastor (at the supporting church) who knows the applicant well and must be completed each year.
+Church Partnership Grant: This need-based grant is available to NEW students who, at the time of initial enrollment, are members of/actively participating in a church that financially supports William Jessup University.
+(CURRENT students may also apply IF the student was a member of/actively participating in a partner church at the time of initial enrollment OR the church becomes a partner while the student is currently enrolled AND the church continues to be the student's church home.)
+The Church Partnership Grant Application form must be filled out by a pastor (at the supporting church) who knows the applicant well.
+These grants range from \$1,500 - \$8,000 for the school year and must be applied for each year.
 Funds are limited.
 Early application is recommended.